 Related: Also review Team Drives limits and observe these technical limitations when migrating data or organizing content.

-Plan before you submit a request for Team Drives
+Plan before you create a Team Drive

 Note: Everyone in a Team can at least see a document in that Team Drive and you cannot share at the sub-folder level.
 If you need a smaller group of people to have access to a particular set of documents, a new Team Drive is needed.